Brookside (TV series): Storylines

 Many storylines in the first decade were topical and hard-hitting, often issue-led, exploring the effects of the early 1980s recession and life under Thatcherism.
 A strong political undertone was evident in the writing, and characters were clearly aligned with and built around conflicting political ideals.
 Union reps were often residents of Brookside Close, and their storylines gave audiences a window into the operations of trade unions from the worker's perspective.
 The show's first high-profile storyline aired in 1984, with the wrongful conviction and imprisonment of fireman George Jackson (Cliff Howells), which created a media hype that drew comparisons to the "Who shot J.R.?" storyline from American soap opera Dallas.
 The efforts of George's wife Marie (Anna Keaveney) to prove his innocence led to a blurring between fiction and reality, with the Brookside press office receiving five thousand calls from concerned viewers.
+The rape of matriarch Sheila Grant (Sue Johnston) in 1986 was highly-acclaimed for its realism, in its depiction of the attack and its aftermath on both Sheila and her family; the storyline had been concocted to persuade Sue Johnston to remain on the soap after she expressed an interest in leaving.
+Date-rape was explored in 1992, after Diana Corkhill (Paula Frances) was assaulted by her friend Peter Harrison (Robert Beck) at a house party; the subject was revisited in 1999, this time involving Nikki Shadwick (Suzanne Collins) and Luke Musgrove (Jason Kavanagh).

-Drug addiction was a regular storyline, and was first featured in 1986 when Heather Haversham (Amanda Burton) married high-functioning heroin addict Nicholas Black (Alan Rothwell); it ended when Heather kicked Nicholas out of their house after he tried to convince her to use it, and he died of exposure in Sefton Park after overdosing.
+Drug addiction was a regular storyline, and was first explored in depth when Heather Haversham (Amanda Burton) married high-functioning heroin addict Nicholas Black (Alan Rothwell) in 1986.
+The marriage ended when Nicholas tried to persuade Heather into taking the drug; she responded by kicking him out the house, and he died that night of exposure in Sefton Park after overdosing.
 Heroin addiction returned in the 1990s, when both Jimmy Corkhill (Dean Sullivan) and his son "Little" Jimmy (George Christopher) became involved with consumption and distribution of the drug on separate occasions.
 In 2002, cocaine addict Terry "Psycho" Gibson (Greg Milburn) featured in the twentieth anniversary episodes, in which he openly and heavily abused the drug.
-The rape of matriarch Sheila Grant (Sue Johnston) in 1986 was highly-acclaimed for its realism, in its depiction of the attack and of its aftermath on Sheila and her family; the storyline had been concocted to persuade actress Johnston to remain on the soap after she had expressed an interest in leaving.
-Date-rape was explored in 1992, after Diana Corkhill (Paula Frances) was assaulted by her friend Peter Harrison (Robert Beck) at a house party; the subject was revisited in 1999, this time involving Nikki Shadwick (Suzanne Collins) and Luke Musgrove (Jason Kavanagh).
 Light-hearted storylines often balanced out the programme, playing on the "scally" element, and often involved window-cleaner Sinbad (Michael Starke) engaging in petty crimes or get-rich-quick schemes.

-The 1991 double-murder of Sue and Danny Sullivan coincided with the programme's 1000th episode and the introduction of Brookside Parade.
+The 1991 double-murder of Sue (Annie Miles) and Danny Sullivan (Kieran Poole) coincided with the programme's 1000th episode and the introduction of Brookside Parade.
 Although many suspected Sue's stalker Graeme Curtis (David Banks), it was revealed that the killer was Sue's lover Barry Grant (Paul Usher), the best friend of her husband Terry (Brian Regan).
 This had long-term impacts on both characters, and eventually led to the disintegration of their friendship, which had lasted since the programme's inception in 1982.